 Since the launch of the LivePerson service in November 1998, we have grown rapidly.
 This growth has placed a significant strain on our managerial, operational, technical and financial resources.
-In 2000, we intend to replace our existing accounting and other back-office systems at a cost of approximately \$1.0 million.
-The new systems will have to be integrated with our operations, controls and procedures.
-If we are not able to successfully integrate these new systems with our existing systems, or if we incur significant costs in order to achieve such integration, our business could be harmed.
+In 2000, we replaced our existing accounting and other back-office systems at a cost of approximately \$1.0 million.
+The new systems are being integrated with our operations, controls and procedures.
+If we are not able to successfully integrate these new systems with our existing systems, or if we incur significant additional costs in order to achieve such integration, our business could be harmed.
 In order to manage our growth, we must also continue to implement new or upgraded operating and financial systems, procedures and controls.
 Our failure to expand our operations in an efficient manner could cause our expenses to grow, our revenue to decline or grow more slowly than expected and could otherwise have a material adverse effect on our business, results of operations and financial condition.

-Further, as a result of our growth, the number of our employees grew from six at December 31, 1998 to 136 at March 31, 2000.
-In the area of technology, we grew from one employee at December 31, 1998, to 19 employees at December 31, 1999 and to 48 employees at March 31, 2000.
-We expect to nearly double our existing technology personnel in the remainder of the year; however we cannot assure you that we will grow by this amount.
+Further, as a result of our growth, the number of our employees grew from six at December 31, 1998 to 157 at June 30, 2000.
+In the area of technology, we grew from one employee at December 31, 1998, to 19 employees at December 31, 1999 and to 58 employees at June 30, 2000.
+We expect to increase our existing technology personnel in the remainder of the year; however we cannot assure you that we will grow by this amount.
 We also cannot assure you that we will be successful in integrating these new employees or that such integration will not distract valuable management resources.